P1ncushionGh0sty/CometDrg0n/README.md

 > Please don't copy my skins or randomly come up to sit w/ or boop me, it's kinda fuckin annoying.

 > Usually hanging around the Pokémon area, my default skins are either Wallace, Silver, N, Red, or Piers.

-If I'm in the Creepypasta area I usually use Gold/Ethan (Lost Silver), Steven (Strangled Red) or Glitchy Red.
+> If I'm ever in the Creepypasta area I usually use Gold/Ethan (Lost Silver), Steven (Strangled Red) or Glitchy Red.

 > I'm exclusively on the 18+ server, I'm never on the safe server.
 ```